Dan Kneen: Death

-On 30 May 2018, during qualifying practice for the 2018 Isle of Man TT, Kneen died after an accident at the Churchtown section of the circuit.
+On 30 May 2018, during qualifying practice for the 2018 Isle of Man TT, Kneen died after an accident at the Churchtown section of the circuit, 22 miles (35.2 km) into the lap.
 As a result, Kneen became the 147th competitor to be killed at the Mountain Course during an Isle of Man TT meeting, and the 256th competitor when counting other meetings such as the Manx Grand Prix and the Classic TT.
 The previous evening, Kneen had unofficially recorded his fastest ever lap of the Mountain Course, lapping at 132.258 mph during Superbike qualifying.

 In the immediate aftermath of Kneen's crash, competitor Steve Mercer was seriously injured after colliding with a course-car conveying police officers to officiate at the scene of the fatality.
 Mercer was one of a number of riders who were proceeding back to the paddock in the reverse-direction after the red flag stoppage, causing organisers to change their protocols, requiring that returning riders must be controlled by travelling marshals to the front and rear.
 An independent inquiry into the circumstances has been arranged by ACU Events, the event organisers.

 On the day following the crashes, Kneen's father Richard gave his backing to the Tyco BMW team for them to continue in the meeting, while his brother and fellow TT competitor Ryan Kneen completed a lap of honour of the Mountain Course, as a tribute.
 Tyco BMW elected to continue at the 2018 Isle of Man TT, with the team winning the opening race of the meeting, as Michael Dunlop won the Superbike TT.
 Dunlop and runner-up Conor Cummins dedicated their race performances to Kneen.
 Ryan Kneen later received the PokerStars Spirit of the TT Award from the event organisers ahead of the Senior TT.

 At a preliminary inquest at the Isle of Man Courts of Justice, coroner and High Bailiff John Needham certified that Kneen had died of "multiple injuries" in the crash which had been estimated to have occurred at 140 mph.

 A full inquest, initially notified to be heard at a later date, commenced on 28 September 2018, but was further delayed due to a lack of information from the telemetry of Kneen's motorcycle.

 A verdict of death by misadventure was returned at the conclusion of the inquest in February 2019.
 Competitor Dean Harrison, who was travelling behind Kneen, estimated his speed at the time of the crash to be between 180 mph and 190 mph.

 Kneen's funeral was held on 15 June at Douglas Crematorium, with mourners requested to wear motorcycle gear or casual clothing.

 A commemorative bench to Kneen was sited in May 2019, close to the Media Centre in the TT Grandstand area.